solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started.md

-# Setup and Tools
+# Getting Started - Setup and Tools

+With a firm understanding of Azure and MySQL offerings available to you, it is time to review how to get setup to start using these various services.
+In this section we will explore how to get your Azure subscriptions configured and ready to host your MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.

 ## Azure Free Account

-As described in the [Why Move to Azure document](../02_IntroToMySQL/02_01_Why_Move_To_Azure.md), Azure offers a $200 free credit for developers to trial Azure.
-Enroll today to explore MySQL offerings on Azure.
+As described in the [Why Move to Azure document](../02_IntroToMySQL/02_01_Why_Move_To_Azure.md), Azure offers a $200 free credit for developers to trial Azure or jump right into a Pay as you Go subscription.

 ## Azure Subscriptions and Limits

-As explained in the [Introduction to Azure document](../02_IntroToMySQL/02_02_Introduction_to_Azure.md), subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription.
+As explained in the [Introduction to Azure document](../02_IntroToMySQL/02_02_Introduction_to_Azure.md), subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription and although the cloud is highly scalabe, you cannot provision an unlimited number of resources.
 A set of initial limits applies to all Azure subscriptions.
 However, the limits for some Azure services can be raised, assuming that the Azure subscription is not a free trial.
-Organizations can raise these limits using customer support.
+Organizations can raise these limits by submitting support tickets through the Azure Portal.
+Limit increase requests help tell Microsoft capacity planning teams understand if they need to provide more capactiy when needed.

-Since most Azure services are provisioned in regions, some limits apply at the region level.
-Developers must consider both global and regional subscription limits when developing apps.
+Since most Azure services are provisioned in regions, some limits apply at the regional level.
+Developers must consider both global and regional subscription limits when developing and deploying applications.

 Consult [Azure's comprehensive list of service and subscription limits](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits) for more details.